briwagner/learn-buffalo/README.md

 This repo contains the code used in the Learn Buffalo video course.

-## Part 5: HTML templates amd helpers
+## Part 5: HTML templates and helpers

 * Buffalo template basics
 * default html page and modifying page title, favicon